milorules1012/sqfts/docs/FAQ.md

 Engine **commands** are in the [command database](Engine-Command-Database).
 Scripted functions (`BIS_fnc_*`, mission `*_fnc_*`) need [declarations](Declaring-Functions-and-Globals) — generate skeletons with [declgen](Declgen) or write them by hand.

+## Where do engine command types come from?

+From [arma3-wiki](https://github.com/acemod/arma3-wiki), loaded the same way HEMTT does (git refresh of the `dist` data, with an embedded snapshot as fallback).
+There is no separate COMREF extract step.

 ## Why is `code` opaque?

 v1 does not yet track `_this` / return types of code blocks.
 Parameterized `code(…)` types are [future work](Future-Work).
 Code literals are still type-checked internally as scopes.